NarrativeScience-old/delver/README.md

 ```

 From this point, the user can select *u* to go back **up** one level to the top, or they can
-choose to further delve into the payload by selecting 0:
+further delve by selecting an index.
+For example if the user selects 0:

 ```
 -------------------------------------------------------------------------------